Skip to Content

 Long hair is also troublesome because it buries surrounding hairs.
 The wax simply can’t get hold of this buried hair at all, so they’ll remain just as they were.

-As I said before, a ¼ inch is a good length to work with.
+As I said before, a ¼ inch is usually a good length to work with.
 Most clippers and trimmers have attachment guards that’ll allow you to achieve this.

 3. It prevents you from going too short